A (probably too long) MUSICAL BIOGRAPHY

 Shelley began writing songs seriously in the 1990s.
 He writes in a wide variety of genres and styles, reflecting his musical interests over the years.
-He has recorded five solo CDs of mostly his own material.
+He has recorded seven solo CDs of mostly his own material.
 You can read about them, and listen to clips here.

 Other Singers, Shelley’s Songs

 Besides being featured on his own CDs, Shelley’s songs have popped up in the repertoires of performers at home and abroad, and on playlists of radio programs in the U.S., Canada, the U.K. and Australia.
 Shelley was proud to learn that “Fa-Sol-La,” about a novice’s encounter with shape note singing, circulated informally on tape and by telephone among singers throughout the southern United States, the home of the Sacred Harp tradition.
-His song about the end of the Newfoundland fishery, “No More Fish, No Fishermen” has been sung in concert by such folk legends as Lou Killen and Gordon Bok and was a favourite of the late Helen Schneyer; his Cole Porter-inspired “Having a Drink with Jane” has been recorded by Eve Goldberg, Claudia Schmidt, and Jane Voss.
+His song about the end of the Newfoundland fishery, “No More Fish, No Fishermen” has been sung in concert by such folk legends as Lou Killen and Gordon Bok and was a favourite of Helen Schneyer; his Cole Porter-inspired “Having a Drink with Jane” has been recorded by Eve Goldberg, Claudia Schmidt, and Jane Voss.

 Songwriter for Hire